 HRA has also launched the “Inclusive Grantmaking Initiative” (IGI).
 Through the IGI, we are working across all of our learning communities and with the wider biomedical research funding community to learn, share, and implement successful strategies to eliminate racism, discrimination, and bias not only in research but across the broad healthcare ecosystem.

 A diverse healthcare workforce not only improves patient care outcomes, it also allows organizations to be more productive, creative, and innovative.
 Still, not being part of the dominant culture adversely impacts researchers’ promotion rates, grant funding attainment, mentorship opportunities, and representation leadership positions.
 In addition, troubling health disparities result from socioeconomic inequity, bias, and structural racism.

-Here is a link to call notes, planning documents, and other resources related to the working group accessible to HRA Members only.
+Here is a link to call notes, planning documents, and other resources related to the Community accessible to HRA Members only.